pipclark/Automated-running-of-multiple-SESSA-files-XPS-AES/README.md

 	For density, do the same thing but in columns L, M, and N.
 	Note that this is already * 1E22.
 So if you want 3.2E23, enter 32.

+Note that you can vary multiple things in one go if you want. e.g. two layer thicknesses, or layer thicknesses and photon energy.
+It will make session files for all the possible combinations.
+It can be less nice to look at the resulting excel file this way though so I would recommend varying one thing at a time.

 You can set the BINDING energy range in B27 and C27 to include all the core levels you need.